sethfischer/nissan-leaf-obd-manual/source/glossary.rst

     EV-CAN
         Name of the *Nissan Leaf* :term:`CAN` bus which carries data related to the traction battery and electric motor drive system.
-Exposed on pins 3 and 11 of the :term:`data link connector`.
+Exposed on pins 3 and 11 of the :term:`diagnostic connector`.

     ISO 15031-3
         Document published by the